 To start, VA mortgage loans give veterans the option of 100% financing, low loan fees, and typically lower than market interest rates.
-If the price for the home is equal to or lower than the appraised value, there is no money down required.
-A traditional conventional mortgage requires private mortgage insurance to be paid monthly and/or annually, whereas the VA loan fee, called the Funding Fee, is a one-time fee between 1.25% and 3.3% (as of October 2019) potentially saving the borrower thousands of dollars.
-What makes this Funding Fee different than conventional mortgage insurance is that these fees are a set amount based on your loan amount and eligibility status, don’t vary by lender, and can be rolled into the price of the loan.
+If the price for the home is equal to or lower than the appraised value, there is no money down required in most scenerios.
+A traditional conventional mortgage requires private mortgage insurance to be paid monthly and/or annually, whereas the VA loan fee, called the Funding Fee, is a one-time fee between 2.3% and 3.6% (as of October 2022) and may be reduced based on down payment, potentially saving the borrower thousands of dollars.
+What makes this Funding Fee different than conventional mortgage insurance is that these fees are a set amount based on your loan amount and eligibility status, don’t vary by lender, and can be financed into the loan.
 Lastly, VA loans have a long history of having the lowest interest rates on average than any other mortgage loan type which saves the borrower even more money.

 What VA mortgage loan types are best for veterans and active duty military?

 If you are a first-time homebuyer or have never used your VA home loan benefits, then a purchase loan may be best for you.
 It allows past and present military members, and surviving spouses to purchase a home with no down payment required.
 Second is the cash-out refinance option.
 Need to pay off credit debt?
 Make home improvements?
-In some cases, the VA cash-out refi allows you to get up to 100% of your home’s value, whereas other programs may limit you to less.
 Next up is the VA IRRRL, which stands for interest rate reduction refinance loan.
 If you are interested in lowering the interest rate on your existing VA loan for lower house payments, this may be the loan for you.
 More about IRRRLs below.

 What is an IRRRL, or interest rate reduction refinance loan?